Toot Your Own Horn

 9. Do you have a new angle for your existing product?
 We all know how many things you can use duct tape for, but at one time, it was actually just for ducts!

 10. And the number on way to be press worthy: Do you have a great story to tell about how your product solved a real life problem for a real life person or company?
 Editors eat up real stories that look like articles they can use verbatim!

-Have a question for Sarah?
-Ask or leave a comment below!
+Have a question for Sarah or want to leave a comment?